 Best Adjustable Dumbbells: FAQs

-Anything with adjustable weights has its downsides.
-However, for 99% of trainees working out at home, adjustable dumbbells are vastly superior to fixed dumbbells for their space and cost savings.
+There are some downsides with adjustable dumbbells; the most common problem is most lack the durability of fixed dumbbells.
+However, for 99% of trainees working out at home, adjustable dumbbells are vastly superior to fixed dumbbells, thanks to their savings on space and cost.

 What are the heaviest adjustable dumbbells?

 The adjustable dumbbells that can go the heaviest are the Powerblock Commercial Pro 175’s which can go up to 175 pounds.
 I have a set of these and although they go that heavy, I wouldn’t recommend them for most as they’re enormous.
 Almost comical to be honest.
-For most people, the Ironmasters that go up to 165 LB are a better option at heavier weights.
+For most people, the Ironmasters, which go up to 165 pounds, are a better option at heavier weights.

 How do adjustable dumbbells work?